Last Updated on September 6, 2023 by Tim Wells

 Download the Amlogic USB Burning Tool

-The first step to flashing your Android TV box’s firmware is to download the latest version of the Amlogic USB Burning Tool.
+The first step to flashing your Android TV box’s firmware is downloading the latest Amlogic USB Burning Tool version.

-Without the right drivers, your PC won’t be able to connect to your Android TV box.
+Without the proper drivers, your PC won’t be able to connect to your Android TV box.